rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="5.31.32.1">5.31.32.1</a> If considered necessary for identification and if known, supply in square brackets the modern form of the name of the place.
 Use a modern form of the name in the language of the cataloging agency.

+>Example:
+><CITE>Lugduni</CITE>

 ## 5.31.323 Supplied fuller forms of place names

 <a name="5.31.323.1">5.31.323.1</a>  If a place name is found only in an abbreviated form on the manifestation, transcribe it as found.
 Supply in square brackets the full form of the name, or the remainder of the name, if considered necessary for identification.

 ## 5.31.325 Supplied larger jurisdictions

 <a name="5.31.325.1">5.31.325.1</a> Supply in square brackets the name of the country, state, province, etc., after the name of the place if it is considered necessary for identification, or if it is considered necessary to distinguish the place from others of the same name.
 Use a modern form of the name in the language of the cataloging agency.

-Use the abbreviations listed in [RDA Toolkit: Abbreviations for countries and states](https://beta.rdatoolkit.org/Resource/Index?externalId=en-US_ala-d2830026-0cec-3123-ab3c-9214bdada254){:target="_blank"}.
+<a name="5.31.325.2">5.31.325.2</a> *Optionally*, use the abbreviations for names in English listed in [RDA Toolkit: Abbreviations of terms in English for countries and states](https://beta.rdatoolkit.org/Resource/Index?externalId=en-US_ala-d2830026-0cec-3123-ab3c-9214bdada254){:target="_blank"}.

 ## 5.31.33 Two or more places of manufacture